buddhist-uni/buddhist-uni.github.io/_tags/canonical-poetry.md

 image_center_y: 50%
 ---

-Mostly for the canonical poetry collections of the Khuddakanikāya, but also for the miscellaneous poetry found throughout The Pāḷi Canon.
+Mostly for the canonical poetry collections of the Khuddakanikāya, but also for the miscellaneous poetry found throughout The Pāḷi Canon and their parallels in [the Āgamas](/tags/agama).